 The federal class-action suit was brought by Chicago resident Terry Kass.
 She first used the online service last year after receiving an email from PayPal that promised to add an additional 1 percent to any donations, the Guardian reported.

 Incentivized by the message, Kass searched the service’s listed charities before settling on a mix of 13 local and national organizations to which she donated a total of $3,250.
 However, when she happened to contact one of them a while later, she was told her financial gift hadn’t showed up.
-After looking into the matter, Kass discovered that although the charities had been listed on the PayPal Giving Fund site, 10 out of the 13 were not registered with PayPal and therefore were unable to receive the money.
+After looking into the matter, Kass discovered that although the charities had been listed on the PayPal Giving Fund site, 10 out of the 13 were not registered with

 It certainly seems that many organizations could be missing out on potentially vital funds.
 After all, PayPal Giving Fund encourages people to “choose from over a million charities,” but the suit points out that, according to PayPal’s own data published in 2015, only 29,000 charities had at that time registered with the service.